 To participate in CWM activities, certain skills such as shot accuracy and a theoretical understanding of some relevant topics must be demonstrated.
-Each state or territory that has a CWM branch runs their own accreditation programs, which enable members to participate in field activities.
-Topics that are covered include map reading, navigation, firearms safety and handling, wildlife appreciation and management, living in the field, ethical hunting and first aid.
+Each state or territory that has a CWM branch runs its own accreditation program, which enables members to participate in field activities.
+Topics that are covered include map reading, navigation, firearms safety and handling, wildlife appreciation and management, living in the field, ethical hunting and first-aid.

-Organised culls of feral cats, donkeys, foxes, goats, rabbits and pigs have taken place in the Simpson Desert; the Flinders and Gammon Ranges in South Australia; Gregory National Park in the Northern Territory; Pilliga, Wagga Wagga, Hillston and Ivanhoe in New South Wales; the Murray Sunset region in Victoria; and various places across Queensland.
+Organised culls of feral cats, donkeys, foxes, goats, rabbits and pigs have taken place in the Flinders and Gammon Ranges in South Australia; Gregory National Park in the Northern Territory; Pilliga, Wagga Wagga, Hillston and Ivanhoe in New South Wales, the Murray Sunset region in Victoria; and various places across Queensland.